BenedictHempel/AI_VoiceTranscription_Autosummary_OpenSource/README.md

 ### **Available Options & Flags**
 ⚠️ **Note:** Model selection via `--llama-model` is not fully implemented yet.
 The script currently defaults to the recommended instruct model.
-⚠️ **Note:** Temperature & repeat_penality adjustment using `--temperature` and `--repeat-penalty` is not fully implemented yet.
-Use the variables TEMPERATURE and RETITION_PENALTY at the top of the script.
 | Argument | Description |
 |----------|-------------|
 | `my_audio.mp3` | Path to the input audio file |